 It is important to encourage yourself.
 Do not compare your yield with others; everyone is different in many ways, and your obstacles do not define you.
 If you notice others putting you down, perhaps you can let your husband manage discouraging comments from family members and let him have your back.
 Being a mother can be challenging, having a reliable support system goes a long way.

+If you continue to struggle with low milk supply, consider reaching out to a lactation consultant for personalised advice.
 Hegen Lactation Centre provides lactation consultation services to assist you and assess the breastfeeding issues you may face.
 Our highly qualified and friendly lactation consultants will know what is best for you and your baby, keeping you comfortable and cared for.
 Visit our website today to discover more.